sweetkruts/cs146s/week7/writeup.md

 # Result: 11 tests passed
 ```

+Added 11 comprehensive tests covering tag CRUD operations, duplicate tag name prevention, color format validation with multiple invalid formats, note-tag associations during create and update, cascade deletion behavior, and tag sorting.

 **Notable Tradeoffs:**
-- No tag hierarchy or nesting
-- Tags are global (not user-scoped)
-- No limit on number of tags per note
-- Deleting a tag removes it from all notes (no confirmation)
+No tag hierarchy or nesting support.
+Tags are global and not user-scoped.
+No limit on the number of tags per note.
+Deleting a tag removes it from all notes without confirmation.

 ### c.
 Graphite Diamond generated code review